 GDPR introduces changes around two key areas:

-- The rights individuals have over how their personal data is processed
+- The rights individuals have over how their personal data is processes

 - The procedures businesses will have to follow around security and data processing.